andreasvarga/DescriptorSystems.jl/README.md

 * **gdual**   Construction of the dual of a descriptor system (also overloaded with **`transpose`**)
 * **ctranspose**  Construction of the conjugate transpose of a descriptor system (also overloaded with **`'`**).

+**Simplification of descriptor system models**

+* **gminreal**  Minimal realization of descriptor systems.
+* **gir**      Irreducible realization of descriptor systems.
+* **gbalmr**   Reduced-order approximations of descriptor systems using balancing related methods.

 ## Future plans

 This is a rapidly evolving software project for which new functionality will be frequently added.

 ## Supplementary information

-Supplementary information on the existing and planned functionality is also available in the documentation of the `DSTOOLS` collection available on [arXiv](https://arxiv.org/abs/1707.07140)).
+Supplementary information on the existing and planned functionality is also available in the documentation of the [`DSTOLS`](https://bitbucket.org/DSVarga/dstools/src/master/) collection available on [arXiv](https://arxiv.org/abs/1707.07140).